-Doing work experience during your semester breaks gives you a chance to experience a professional workplace, and it can count towards your CPD requirements.
+Completing work experience during your semester break lets you experience working in a professional workplace, and it counts toward your CPD.

 Vacation work (work experience)

 Vacation work (work experience) assists students to take the first step into a professional workplace.
 It is an opportunity to gain valuable skills and knowledge by working alongside industry representatives and contributing to real business projects.
-It will give you a real insight into the life of an engineer as you network, explore and familiarize yourselves and gain on the job training and professional development.
+It will give you an excellent insight into the life of an engineer as you network, explore, and familiarise yourself with an engineering workplace.
+It will also help you gain specific and highly valuable on-the-job training and professional development.

-Continuous Professional Development (CPD) will be compulsory for all engineering students from Semester 1, 2017.
-Work experience (supervised by the host organisation) will count toward you CPD time.
+Continuous Professional Development (CPD) is compulsory for all Engineering undergraduate students at Monash Clayton, beginning with those students whose final Engineering unit will be undertaken in Semester 2, 2017.
+Work experience (supervised by the host organisation) will count toward your CPD time.

-If your work experience is with an engineering related company, 100% of the time you spend will count towards your CPD requirement.
+If your work experience is with an Engineering-related company, 100% of the time you spend will count towards your CPD minimum hour requirement.

-If your work experience is with a non-engineering related company, 50% of your time will count.
-Click here for more information on CPD
+If your work experience is with a non-Engineering-related company, your time there can count for up to 50% of your CPD minimum hour requirement.

-It is a requirement of Monash University that all learning tasks which are undertaken as part of students’ work experience must be supervised by the host organisation.
-When you are being paid for your work experience, your employer’s work cover/liability insurance will apply.
+It is a requirement of Monash University that all learning tasks undertaken as part of a student’s work experience must be supervised by the host organisation.
+If you are being paid for your work experience, your employer’s work cover / liability insurance will apply to you as well.

-Click here to download an open letter to employers explaining this insurance requirement
+Download an open letter to employers (PDF, 0.22 MB) explaining this insurance requirement.

 Find vacation work and employment opportunities